Raku/ecosystem/README.md

 [http://ecosystem-api.p6c.org/errors.json](http://ecosystem-api.p6c.org/errors.json).
 If your
 module is missing after about an hour since its addition, there may be issues with your META6.json file.

+The generated file contains invalid META6.json fragments.
+This is intentional and any software using it is expected to handle errors gracefully.

 # Module Take Over

 It's a fact of life that some modules end up being abandoned, either due to authors losing interest,